deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Absolutely.
 We want to participate in the *free* exchange of ideas after all.”

-“And if the Rauwrhyr military council happen to order a number of our senior officers to attend and see what they can learn…”
+“And if the Rauwryhr military council happen to order a number of our senior officers to attend and see what they can learn…”

 Knight smiled.
 “Then we’re hardly to blame, are we?”
 He picked up his sandwich and paused before taking a bite.
 “What do you think?”